Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 ## Process
 1. Pick a story of at least 1000 words.
 1. Read and analyze it.
+Edit and create two versions of text (200 and 20-words long).
 1. Research on contents - Story structure, characters, places, etc. Collect images, texts links and references.
 1. Research on visuals - What tone do you want to tell the story in?
 Create mood boards.
 1. Create storyboards to communicate your idea/story visually.